Ivash1315/Console-Finances/README.md

 - The greatest decrease in Profit/Losses (date and difference in the amounts) over the entire period.

-Visit [Git Hubpage](https://ivash1315.github.io/Console-Financial-Analysis_JS/) to view project.
+Visit [GitHub page](https://ivash1315.github.io/Console-Financial-Analysis_JS/) to view project.

 **Screenshot** of console print;